cylc/cylc-doc/src/user-guide/running-workflows/simulation-modes.rst

 Simulated Failure
 ^^^^^^^^^^^^^^^^^

-By default all tasks succeed, sending all task outputs.
+Tasks always complete custom outputs.

-But you may want to test how a workflow handles task failure.
+By default they succeed, and return a succeeded output.

 You can set some or all instances of a task to fail using :cylc.conf:`[runtime][<namespace>][simulation]fail cycle points`.